 Yes.
 This is not something that is covered under the Prepaid Cleaning fee you paid when you moved in.

 It depends on where you live - some properties include lawn care, and others do not.
 Please check your lease.
 If you are responsible, you will have to water, mow, edge, and fertilize your lawn to keep it looking as good as it did when you moved in.

 If landscaping is included in your rent, you will still be responsible for watering the lawn.

 If you paid the Prepaid Cleaning fee, it covers routine carpet cleaning when you move out.
 However, stains that require deeper cleaning are not covered.
 Please clean stains as they occur, to keep your carpet looking good.

 Roommates & Lease Terms

 You will need to submit an updated application and verification of income for all applicants over the age of 18.
-Residents in good standing may receive a reduced application fee.
-Once the credit portion of the application is approved, payment of the Deposit to Hold will allow you hold the home until the application is fully complete, but for no more than 2 business days (current deposits are not transferable).
 An occupied inspection of your current home must be performed prior to full approval of the application.
 Any applicable deposits and/or fees are required at your new lease signing.
 The lease term for the existing lease must be fulfilled.

 Please consult your lease for the requirements on providing proper notice to vacate.
 All notices to vacate must be in written form.
 If you do not utilize the Notice to Vacate Form, please provide the following in writing to your manager: Name(s) on the rental agreement, rental address, including the unit #, date you intend to vacate, your forwarding address and updated contact information and signatures from all tenants.